manni155/ux815-polaroid-cloud/README.md

-# Static HTML Boilerplate
+# Polaroid Cloud
-Basic HTML, CSS, and JavaScript setup for a simple website.
+Lab 5.5 for UX 815